dilininisansala/Sample-containerized-Python-application/README.md

 # Sample-containerized-Python-application
 Sample containerized Python application for demo purposes

+# Repository structure
+The main files in this repository are: dockerfile - Specifies how the application is built and packaged app.py - Python application
+.dockerignore - This file tells Docker which files or directories it should ignore when building the image.

 # Step 1.
 Create the Python Script
 Write a simple Python script (e.g., app.py) that you want to containerize.